Hazing Prevention and Education

 The University strongly encourages students to seek medical assistance for themselves or for anyone else who is dangerously under the influence of drugs or alcohol.
 Learn more about the medical amnesty policy.

 Rutgers University encourages anyone who believes they are being hazed, or who otherwise has knowledge of a hazing incident, to report the incident to the Office of Student Conduct.
 Reports can be submitted using the Online Reporting Form.
 When submitting the report, please be as detailed as possible and include any supporting information where applicable (photos, screenshots, recordings, names, etc).
-The University will maintain confidentiality whenever possible, to protect those who expose acts of hazing.
+The University will maintain confidentiality to the extent possible, to protect those who expose acts of hazing.
+Reports can also be emailed to studentconduct@echo.rutgers.edu.
+Reports or concerns of hazing can also be submitted anonymously 24 hours a day, seven days a week at 1-833-783-8442 or through the Rutgers Compliance Helpline.

 Incidents can also be reported to the Rutgers University Police Department (RUPD) at 732-932-7111.
 Additional information and resources for reporting can be found here: Report a Concern.